Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </p>

   <p>
-    Since Python2.7, a new argument name “disable_existing_loggers” to fileConfig and dictConfig (as a parameter in schema) is added, by setting it to False, problem mentioned above can be solved.
+    Since Python2.7, a new argument name "disable_existing_loggers" to fileConfig and dictConfig (as a parameter in schema) is added, by setting it to False, problem mentioned above can be solved.
 For example:
   </p>

   <div class="highlight">